SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 what is rax? rax is a handle to the image :) don't be dumb like me when i first tought that it is a memory zone :)

+Cool before we head in for some more let me quickly explain wtf is winload.efi. so

 =============================================================================